Early 2003 I wrote a letter to Lynn Compton after I had met him in L.A and Phoenix.

 After the war I married and had two daughters. (right) We were married for 47 years when my wife died in 1994.

-series "Band of Brothers", my children are totally unaffected by it.
+the series "Band of Brothers", my children are totally unaffected

-They were raised to be loyal and patriotic citizens and that would have occured
+by it.
+They were raised to be loyal and patriotic citizens and that would

 Frankly until the Band of Brothers got every body talking about it, I rarely thought about the war.
 Don't get me wrong I wasn't dismissive of it and the sacrifice made by those who lost lives or limbs I just was not given to reliving it and making a big deal of my part in it.
 In short I am not a "professional veteran."